Apillon/apillon-services/services/authentication/README.md

 A DID defines the subject - the Kilt account, is tied to it, but not linked.
 The account holds tokens and uses the DID to perform operations.
 A DID requires a deposit ob 2 KILT, which is returned upon did revokation (minus the transaction fees).
 * **VC** - Verifiable Credentail
 Is a JSON (can also be a different representation, as defined the VC standard), which holds information about an entity.
 It is composed of data, rootHash, nonce map, which is used for selective disclosure (minimization)
 * **CLAIM** -
 A claim object by the claimer.
 It holds no value inside the Kilt network.
 * **CREDENTIAL** -
 A credential is a verified set of one or more claims.
 It is written to the blockchain.
 * **PRESENTATION** -
 A presentation is an objected created from one or more credential fields.
 It can be combined from multiple credentials.
 A presentation holds the rootHash, which is checked by the verifier.
+* **ATTESTATION**
+The act of providing evidence or confirming the validity of the data within the claim, typically performed by a trusted attester.
+* **Attester**
+An entity makes sure that certain statements are accurate.
+This entity examines claims made by other entities and only approves those that are true, issuing a certification.

 > 1. The verification process verifies the **presentation** of an entity
 > 2. The registration process issues an **account**, a **did** and a **credential** for a set of properties of a subject.

 ## MODULES
-* Identity generate
+* Identity
 * Verification
 * Sporran

 ### REGISTRATION

-Endpoints
+#### Endpoints

-IdentityController:
+* Identity Controller:

 **POST** 	identity/verification/email:
 > Send a verification mail to the provided email with a JWT token of type IDENTITY_VERIFICATION, signed by Apillon.
 This endpoint servers two main purposes - to verify the client via email, and to trigger the identity generation process, if that is the wish of the caller.
-If an identity already exists and it's status in ATTESTED | REVOKED, then the function should trigger an error message to the client -> Invalid request, identity exists etc. We use this endpoint to send different kinds of verification emails:
+If an identity already exists and it's status in ATTESTED | REVOKED, then the function should trigger an error message to the client -> Invalid request, identity exists etc. We use this endpoint to send different kinds of verification emails: identity generation, credential restore od DID revoke.
-Supported type:

-**POST** 	identity/generate/identity
+**POST** 	identity/generate
 > Issues a request to the SQS queue for identity generation.
 It can be either a full identity generation (DID create and attestation), or just attestion.
-This call will fail, if the identity table entry for the given email does not exist OE the identity state is not IN_PROGRESS AND not IDENTITY_VERIFIED.
+Creates a new entry in the identity table, if it does not exist.
+This call will fail, if the identity table entry for the given email does not exist OR the identity state is not IN_PROGRESS AND not IDENTITY_VERIFIED.
 The identity entry is updated with IDENTITY_VERIFIED and the IdentityGenerateWorker is executed, which is elaborated further below under the worker section.

-**GET** 	identity/generate/state/query
+**GET** 	identity/state/query
 > Used to fetch the state of the generation process, which can take several minutes.
-This is used so the client and adequately update it's state, once the generation is done, as well as to mitigate any time-out problems.
+This is used as a polling call so the client can adequately update its state, once the generation is done, as well as to mitigate any time-out problems.

 **GET** 	identity/credential/query
 > Used in credential restore operation to fetch the saved credential for the provided email.
 A verification JWT token is required.
 A credential JSON file is returned to the client for the provided email address.

 **POST** 	identity/did/revoke
-> Issues a DID revoke operation request - calls the IdentityRevokeWorker.
-If the identity does not exist OR it's status is not ATTESTED for the given email, this endpoint should fail.
+> Issues a DID revoke operation request on the blockchain.
+If the identity does not exist OR it's status is not ATTESTED for the given email, this endpoint will fail.

 ## VERIFICATION
 **POST** 	verification/verify
 > Verification is only composed of one endpoint, which is the verification process.
+Verifies a presentation sent by the claimer for a given credential.

 ## SPORRAN

 **POST** 	sporran/message/submit-terms
 > BE creates a message of type submit-terms, which is sent to Sporran.
-This message is submits the actual terms of attestation (ctype) to the sporran user
+This message submits the actual terms of attestation (ctype) to the sporran user

 **POST** 	sporran/message/request-credentials
 > BE creates a message of type request-credentials.
 This message is then sent to sporran, where the user can select the requested credential (required by the application and specified in the request-credential message), signs it, then sends it to BE for verification.